Qumulo/docs/administrator-guide/node-addition-replacement/adding-nodes-existing-cluster.md

 To receive support for new, Qumulo-certified drives, do one of the following:

 * Upgrade your existing cluster to the latest version of Qumulo Core and then install the same version of Qumulo Core on your new node.
-For more information, see [Performing Qumulo Core Upgrades by Using the Qumulo Core Web UI](https://care.qumulo.com/hc/en-us/articles/115007247168) on Qumulo Care.
+For more information, see [Upgrading Your Qumulo Cluster](../upgrading-qumulo-core/performing-upgrades.html).

 * Update the Supported Drive List on your new node.
 For more information, {{site.contactQumuloCare}}.